Ives-Gomes/Ecoleta/README.md

 # Run the application in development mode
 $ yarn start

-# The server will start at port: 3000 - go to http://localhost:3000
+# The project will start at port: 3000 - go to http://localhost:3000

 ```